dsaiztc/NYCSubwayAnalysis/ShortQuestions.md

 - **Ridership by day-of-week**

-The implemented `check_relation` function that I have mentioned before also allows to visualize different characteristics like a *scatter plot* of the entries (cyan), a evolution of the *mean* (red) and the *median* (blue) of these values, a *LOESS* curve and a *LS* curve (yellow).
-I have also added a *LOESS* curve and a *LS* curve calculated excluding the *outliers* of the entries trying to compare how those values affects the different curves (black).
-As the tittle of the figure I also added the R2 value calculated for the specified parameter.

-If a call this function with the `day_week` parameter, I get the following figure:
+In the following visualization I tried to add as much relevant data as I could.
+We have a *scatter plot* of the `ENTRIESn_hourly` parameter, which refer to the number of *entries between readings*.
+I have also added two lines to visualize the mean and median value for that entries and a *volume scatter plot* encoding the amount of precipitations in inches for the different days of the month.

 ![Entries per reading vs Day of week](./images/figure2.png)

+That blue line also allows us not only to view the average `ENTRIESn_hourly` but also the difference between the different days of the week.
+Starting the month on Sunday, we see that in the weekends the average use of the subway is considerably less, reaching the minimum of the week on sunday.

-In the above image we can observe different characteristics of the ridership.
-First of all, the high dispersion of the data and its high number of outliers says that maybe different stations have a very different average passengers (the intuition also says the same).
-Regarding this aspect, elimination the outliers and constructing a new “shape” curve gives values closer to the *median* curve (we only have to take a look to the *mean* curve to notice the power of the *outliers* here).
+The green line tells us almost the same information that the blue one.
+However, the difference between the median and the mean reflects the high number of *outliers* among all the data.
+Those outliers can also be viewed in the orange *scatter plot*.
+The high dispersion of the data and its high number of outliers says that maybe different stations have a very different average passengers (the intuition also says the same).
+We only have to take a look to the *mean* curve to notice the power of the *outliers* here.

-Apart from that, we can see the evolution for different days, with a lower ridership for the weekends.
-Notice again that these are generalized values for all the stations, so it could be possible for some stations to have more ridership on weekends (because is next to a park or a cinema or similar where people could go on weekend).

-Note that the y-axis has been truncated up to 5.000 entries.
+Due to the fact that we have analyzed the difference on ridership when it is raining I have also added the information of the amount of precipitations in inches.
+By this way we have the information about what days had been raining and also the amount of precipitations.

 ## Section 4.
 Conclusion